-Jesus said “This is my body” when he broke bread and gave it to his friends (Matthew 26:26, Mark 14:22, Luke 22:19).
-He did this because he himself was the bread of life (John 6:35).
-Breaking bread represented his body becoming the perfect sacrifice.
+Jesus said “This is my body” when He broke bread and gave it to His friends (Matthew 26:26, Mark 14:22, Luke 22:19).
+He did this because He himself was the bread of life (John 6:35).
+Breaking bread represented His body becoming the perfect sacrifice.
 On the cross, Jesus would also be broken by the weight of sin and death.
-In sharing bread with the disciples, he gives them a chance to partake symbolically in his gift.
-He wants them to understand it will he who sustains them.
+In sharing bread with the disciples, He gives them a chance to partake symbolically in his gift.
+He wants them to understand that He will sustain them.
 It is no different when we break bread today.
-We too are being offered the bread of life, the gift of grace through Jesus Christ, and the opportunity to enter into a personal relationship with him.
+We too are being offered the bread of life, the gift of grace through Jesus Christ, and the opportunity to enter into a personal relationship with Him.
 Remembering this good news helps to bring joy in the midst of sorrow.

 If you missed a day in the Holy Week series, read the previous entries here.